-All new applications for a driver's licence will be required to successfully undertake a DSA practical taxi test (or Council approved alternative) without exception.
+All new applications for a driver's licence will be required to successfully undertake a Driving Standards practical taxi test from the Council approved provider without exception.

-Drivers of wheelchair accessible vehicle must have undertaken the enhanced DSA practical taxi test which includes the wheelchair exercise.
+Drivers of a wheelchair accessible vehicle must have undertaken the enhanced Driving standards practical taxi test which includes the wheelchair exercise.
 If a driver changes his vehicle to a wheelchair accessible one then they must undertake the element that includes the wheelchair exercise.

-Driver assessments can be taken at your local Driving Standards Agency (DSA) test centre (or Council approved alternative - details of which will be available on the website) - should this be introduced).
-You can find your nearest DSA test centre on the DSA website.
+Driver assessments can be taken by the Council's approved Driving Standards test provider (details of which will be available on the website).